 Knights of Columbus

 Our Lady of the Mountain Council No. 5757 is a division of the world’s largest Catholic Men’s organization.
 The Knights of Columbus organization has about 1.6 million members, and donates to many worthwhile charities.
 The functions of this group are related to church, community, and family, as well as fraternal and youth concerns.
 Our Knights of Columbus host a pancake breakfast on the third Sunday of each month, assist with Fish Frys and the Parish Picnic, and sell peaches and Tootsie Rolls annually, as well as participating in other activities in the community.
-Dan Darragh is the Grand Knight of the Council.
+Patrick Smith is the Grand Knight of the Council.
 All practicing Catholic men of the parish are invited to join the Knights.

 Fellowship and Prayer